Washington and Lee University: History

 The classical school from which Washington and Lee descended was established in 1749 by Scots-Irish Presbyterian pioneers and soon named Augusta Academy, about 20 mi north of its present location.
 In 1776, it was renamed Liberty Hall in a burst of revolutionary fervor.
-A number of prominent men from the area acted as its original trustees, including Andrew Lewis, Thomas Lewis, Sampson Mathews, Samuel McDowell, George Moffett, William Preston, and James Waddel.
+Prominent men from the area acted as its original trustees, including Andrew Lewis, Thomas Lewis, Sampson Mathews, Samuel McDowell, George Moffett, William Preston, and James Waddel.
 The academy moved to Lexington in 1780, when it was chartered as Liberty Hall Academy, and built its first facility near town in 1782.
 The academy granted its first bachelor's degree in 1785.

-Liberty Hall is said to have admitted its first African American student when John Chavis, a free Black, enrolled in 1795.
+Liberty Hall is said to have admitted its first African American student when John Chavis, a free Black man, enrolled in 1795.
 Chavis accomplished much in his life including fighting in the American Revolution, studying at both Liberty Hall and the College of New Jersey (now Princeton University), becoming an ordained Presbyterian minister, and opening a school that instructed white and poor black students in North Carolina.
 He is believed to be the first black student to enroll in higher education in the United States, although he did not receive a degree.
 Washington and Lee enrolled its next African American student in 1966 in the law school.